-The Biblical world-view is far different.
-God brought to entire universe into existence-ex nihilo -out of nothing.
+The Biblical world-view is way more specific and detailed!
+God brought to entire universe into existence---ex nihilo ---out of nothing.
 An invisible spiritual dimension, inhabited by great numbers of angels, powerfully influences our daily affairs and the course of history.
-Not only did God bring everything into existence, but He actively maintains the universe-supplying both force and power input from "the other side" of the vacuum (See Personal Update Articles).
+Not only did God bring everything into existence, but He actively maintains the universe-supplying both force and power input from "the other side" of the vacuum (See What Holds the Universe Together?).

 The issue of man's loss of control over the Creation is discussed by the writer to the Epistle of Hebrews in the New Testament.
 The writer describes the impeccable credentials of Jesus Christ who will restore man's dominion in the age which immediately follows the one in which we now live: